 How Bees and Trees Protect Snow Leopards

 One hundred fifty honey bee hives were successfully delivered to their new homes in the mountains of Kyrgyzstan.
-Relocating the bees was a challenge, as Benazir, our Project Assistant, shares, “The delivery process was so nerve-wracking because we were transporting live creatures over a long distance.
+Relocating the bees was a challenge, as Benazir, Snow Leopard Trust’s Project Assistant, shares, “The delivery process was so nerve-wracking because we were transporting live creatures over a long distance.
 The delivery kept getting postponed due to rainy weather.
 To add to the complexity, honey bee families are supposed to be delivered at night, so they can orient themselves once they are settled.
 Due to the specific challenges and risks involved, we did not sleep for two nights, constantly checking on the location of the truck with the bee families.”

 These bees were delivered to communities living near snow leopard habitat as part of a new project that will bring additional revenue sources to the local livestock herders.
 Our goal is to help diversify the source of livelihoods for people to build resilience in the face of climate change.
 For many communities, this can help reduce economic reliance on livestock and decrease pasture degradation, addressing prominent threats to snow leopards in the Ala-Too Mountains.
 Diversifying peoples’ income sources can decrease their vulnerability to climate change impacts and increase their capacity to adapt to new challenges.

 Currently, this project has two innovative initiatives co-created with communities – planting fruit orchards and beekeeping.
 We are excited to share that both are already underway in six participating communities, including Temen-Suu, Shamshy, Koshoi, Komsomol, Kyzyl-Dobo, and Kum-Dobo.